 The Stack Pointer points to the data SRAM stack area where the Subroutine and Interrupt Stacks are located.
 This Stack space in the data SRAM must be defined by the program before any subroutine calls are executed or interrupts are enabled.
 The Stack Pointer must be set to point above \$60.
 The Stack Pointer is decremented by one when data is pushed onto the Stack with the PUSH instruction, and it is decremented by two when the return address is pushed onto the Stack with subroutine call or interrupt.
-The Stack Pointer is incremented by one when data is popped from the Stack with return from subroutine RET or return from interrupt RETI.
+The Stack Pointer is incremented by one when data is popped from the Stack with the POP instruction, and it is incremented by two when data is popped from the Stack with return from subroutine RET or return from interrupt RETI.